 Know how your camera meter works

-The issue is that when you have a subject that is NOT grey, or middle brightness tones of any color, the camera will expose to make it grey.
+The issue is that when you have a subject that is NOT gray, or middle brightness tones of any color, the camera will expose to make it gray.
 This is where you must interpret the information and adjust the exposure either up or down according to the subject.
 Here are two examples:

 Here's the corrected version for black